 Any member of a Kenowa Hills athletic team is responsible for knowing and adhering to the school and team rules.
 These school rules will be considered violations in and out of season and on or off school property.
-Compliance will begin when the student enrolls and agrees to abide by the athletic code of conduct.
+Compliance will begin when the student is given a high school or middle school handbook.
 Upon beginning high school as a ninth grader, athletic suspensions will continue until completed.